hsinyenwu/RiboPlotR/README.md

 PLOTc2("AT4G21910") #default using first isoform PLOTc2("AT4G21910",isoform=2)

-#Plot Root data (PLOTc use the first RNA-seq and Ribo-seq dataset by default.
+#Plot Root data (PLOTc uses the first RNA-seq and Ribo-seq dataset by default.
 Here the first dataset is the Root dataset.)
 PLOTc("AT3G02470",uORF = "AT3G02468",NAME=" SAMDC")

 #Plot Shoot data (Here is an example how to plot the second dataset using PLOTc)